 The five heirs of the Centauri pack better find the mate that the moon goddess destined for them, otherwise saying goodbye to this prestigious bloodline, they so proudly protect will just be a matter of time.

 A chilling breeze carried the piles of crisp golden leaves, that had fallen off from the trees onto the dark pavement of Manhattan.
-King Vitiello strolled down the street with his cigarette trailing a thin line of smoke behind him.
+King Vitiello strolled down the street with his cool breath trailing puffs of fog behind him.
 The bite of autumn slithered up his coat and he craved a warm cup of coffee, or even better, a glass of scotch would warm him up in no time.
 King made his way back to his car that was parked on the side of the road when his keen sight caught a glint of light in the murky alleyway beside him.
 Normally, he would’ve ignored the scalding burn in his gut that warned him of danger, but when the imperturbable breeze carried a rather sensual scent of pine over to him, his body stirred with a flaming hunger.

 Out of pure marvel, King sauntered into the alley without making a sound even though he was a very large man.
 But his size never hindered King from skilfully concealing his body or scent when he needed to hunt, hide or both.
 The deeper King went through the alley, the louder the sound of struggle grew.
 The end of the backstreet opened up into the space between the rear of multiple buildings, which was shut off from the eyes of the public.

-King crushed his cigarette bud under the heel of his Italian boot, when his sharp blue eyes caught the one they strangely seeked.
+King stepped in a puddle making his Italian boots wet, when his sharp blue eyes caught the one they strangely seeked.
 In the midst of a tussle, there was a young man dressed in layers of black, his hair looked softer than silk and was golden all the way to the roots.
 King observed the man maneuver in the fight with nimble skills.
 From just the moves King assessed that this man was highly trained in the art of combat, like himself frankly.
 The fight escalated when more men showed up from the behind the other building.
 King’s frown deepened, but the man with the golden hair didn’t even seem to waver.
 Except even King understood that the man was outnumbered.